ibm-cloud-docs/EventStreams/choosing_your_plan.md

 [^tabletext5]: If you migrate from the Lite to the Standard plan, allow a few minutes for the cached limit of one partition to clear.
 You can then take advantage of the 100 partition limit for the Standard plan.

 [^tabletext6]: This value scales relative to the maximum throughput.
 For example, if you have a throughput of 150 MB/s the maximum partitions would be 3000, for a throughput of 300 MB/s, 6000 and for 450 MB/s, 9000.
 This limit is a hard limit for partitions on the Enterprise plan.
 If you reach this limit, you can no longer create topics.
-To increase the number of partitions beyond the maximum, [contact IBM](/docs/get-support?topic=get-support-open-case&interface=ui#creating-support-case){: external}.
+To increase the number of partitions beyond the maximum, see [Scaling Enterprise plan capacity](/docs/EventStreams?topic=EventStreams-ES_scaling_capacity){: external}.

 [^tabletext7]: Maximum message retention (storage) can be specified when the service instance is created.
 Storage can be later scaled independently as demands increase.
 The minimum usable storage available is dependent upon the number of capacity units that are configured for the service instance.
 For more information about capacity options, see [Scaling Event Streams capacity](/docs/EventStreams?topic=EventStreams-ES_scaling_capacity).